MiklerGM/chronist-landing/client/components/Faq/FaqEN.md

 1. Why did you choose this exact time period to be the first for visualisation?

   We started with the time period that had reliable and easy to find datasets.
-Also the visual part for the Colonial period is a good choice for demonstration because of the amount of borders changes and events.
+Also the visual part for the Colonial period is a good choice because of the amount of borders changes and a possibility to try different layers of events.

 2. Why is the project not completed yet?